greggman/other-window-ipc/README.md

     otherIPC.send(arg1, arg2, arg3, ...);

+And listeners will receive those arguments

 ## Getting Ids

-This library doesn't deal with getting the ideas of the various windows from one window to the next.
-That's left as an excersize to the reader.
+This library doesn't deal with getting the ids of the various windows from one window to the next.
+That's left as an exercise to the reader.

 You can see one example the example folder